How a company founded by ex-spies uses AI to fight hackers

 Protecting the UK's largest power supplier

 Drax Power Station uses Darktrace's system.
-It's the largest coal-powered plant in the UK and if Drax's systems were to be compromised, it could leave thousands of homes without electricity.
+It's the largest power plant in the UK and if Drax's systems were to be compromised, it could leave thousands of homes without electricity.

 Drax's group head of security, Martin Sloan, says before Darktrace the company had a very traditional cyber security strategy.